Knowing the correct bow draw weight is one of the most important things in archery.

 Too many new archers are trying to shoot with a bow that is too strong for them.

-Do yourself a favor and read through my article to save yourself a lot of frustration, pain and money:
+Do yourself a favor and read through my article to learn how to choose your correct bow draw weight.

 The draw weight of your bow means generally how strong your bow is.